soltislab/transcriptome_microsats/Tutorial/README.md

 	>perl pal_finder_v0.02.04.pl config_g1.txt

-PAL_FINDER will output: a set of PALs in a .txt file.
-The file "P_to_B_input.txt" is a sample file that would be the output of running PAL_FINDER, and is ready to use in the next step.
-If the user runs pal_finder using the command above, they will also generate a file called "P_to_B_input.txt"
+PAL_FINDER will output a set of PALs in a .txt file.
+Using our config_g1.txt file will output a file called "P_to_B_input.txt".
+There is already a file "P_to_B_input.txt" in the main directory, which the user can use for future steps.
+If you want to use the file that you generated with PAL_FINDER, you will need to replace the original file in the main directory with your file.

 ##4.
 Run the script PAL_to_BLAST.R

 You can use the provided file "P_to_B_input.txt" or use an output file from PAL_FINDER.
-If you use a different file you need to change the name of the file read into the variable 'Input' in the script.
+If you use a different file, you need to change the name of the file read into the variable 'Input' in the script.
 If you run this script, it  will output two files: 'Forward.fasta' and 'Reverse.fasta' These two files are already included in the main directory of the repository.
+If you run the script, the existing files will be overwritten.

 ##5.
 Perform a BLASTn search